yegor256/blog/_drafts/_monkey.md

 That's why they were not calling her every minute asking for the videos they needed.
 That's why they didn't plan it all properly upfront and instead left it till the last moment.
-That's why she was the only one worring.
+That's why she was the only one worrying.

 By "worry" I mean two things that go together: reward and punishment---even though some people prefer to call them consequences.
 No matter what you call them, there are